 Experts have found that bipolar disorder disrupts the circadian rhythm.
 This may be due to genetic changes or damage to the part of the brain that regulates these cycles.

-Similarly, another study found that people with genetic features that may predispose them to insomnia are approximately 12% more likely to develop bipolar disorder than those without the genetic elements.
+Similarly, a 2022 study found that people with genetic features that may predispose them to insomnia are approximately 12% more likely to develop bipolar disorder than those without the genetic elements.

-The relationship between bipolar disorder and sleep issues is likely complex and bidirectional.
-A collection of changes in the chemistry and structure of the brain may leave people more susceptible to both circadian rhythm and mood dysregulation.
+The relationship between bipolar disorder and sleep is likely complex and bidirectional.
+A collection of changes in the chemistry and structure of the brain may make people more susceptible to both circadian rhythm and mood dysregulation.

 Additionally, mood dysregulation in bipolar disorder may disrupt circadian rhythm and vice versa.
-As a result, mood episodes and sleep issues become a continuous cycle in people with BD.
+As a result, mood episodes and sleep issues become a continuous cycle in people with bipolar disorder.

-Improved sleep is an important treatment goal in bipolar disorder, and many treatment plans include interventions to improve and maintain quality sleep.
+Improved sleep is an important treatment goal in bipolar disorder.
+Many treatment plans include interventions to improve and maintain quality sleep.

-According to clinical trial results published in 2015, the use of cognitive behavioral therapy for insomnia (CBT-I) in people with bipolar disorder can help reduce the likelihood of mood episodes and improve sleep quality.
+According to clinical trial results published in 2015, using cognitive behavioral therapy for insomnia (CBT-I) in people with bipolar disorder can help reduce the likelihood of mood episodes and improve sleep quality.

 Other types of treatment that may improve sleep in bipolar disorder include: